Correlation and Data-Analysis Distinctiveness of Time-Delay Interferometry Configurations: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this study, we examined the correlation among orthogonal channels in representative second-generation TDI configurations.
-Our analysis include the sky-averaged GW response functions, instrumental noise spectra, and the response to a specific MBBH signal.
-We find that, despite structural differences among the TDI configurations, both their science and null channels exhibit strong correlations, particularly at low frequencies.
-These correlations underscore the inherent redundancy present in many currently proposed TDI schemes.
+In this study, we revisit the correlations among orthogonal channels in representative second-generation TDI configurations.
+While generator-based decompositions suggest that different TDI observables are interdependent and derivable from a common set of generators in the idealized limit, we extend this framework by providing a quantitative assessment that incorporates realistic unequal arm lengths.
+By evaluating sky-averaged GW response functions, instrumental noise spectra, and responses to a representative MBBH signal, we demonstrate that the near-complete correlations expected in the ideal case are partially broken under realistic conditions.
+Our results not only clarify the extent of generator-level redundancy in practice but also highlight that highly correlated TDI configurations can exhibit distinct behaviors in practical data analysis.

 Due to variations in TDI path geometries, different configurations exhibit distinct null frequencies and effective time spans.
 In the high-frequency regime, these differences lead to variations in modulation patterns and aliasing effects in the GW waveforms.
 Among the configurations considered, PD4L stands out as particularly advantageous for frequency-domain signal modeling due to its compact $4L$ time span and minimal null frequencies across all three optimal channels.
-Our parameter inference study confirms that PD4L consistently yields more accurate parameters compared to the hybrid Relay $8L$ configuration.
-This superior performance arises from PD4L’s shorter span, which reduces high-frequency artifacts and improves waveform fidelity.
+Our parameter inference study confirms that PD4L yields relatively more accurate parameters compared to the hybrid Relay $8L$ configuration.
+This superior performance arises from PD4L’s shorter span, which reduces high-frequency artifacts and improves waveform fidelity, although it cannot completely eliminate the frequency aliasing inherent in the TDI formalism.
 Nevertheless, our time-domain analysis indicates that both configurations preserve the essential physical information, underscoring the potential of time-domain methods for analyzing rapidly evolving GW signals at high frequencies and revealing the redundancy among TDI configurations.

 It is important to note that our study assumes all six inter-S/C links are fully functional, allowing construction of three orthogonal channels that capture the complete GW signal.
 However, in realistic scenarios where one or more links may fail, orthogonal channels can no longer be constructed.
 In such cases, alternative TDI combinations using the remaining functional links must be developed to suppress laser noise and recover the signal.
 This highlights the need for resilient and flexible TDI designs.